laststance/react-typescript-todomvc-2022/README.md

 ## What's this?
 This is a [Create React App](https://facebook.github.io/create-react-app/) based [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) todo app example.  👉 [**DEMO**](https://react-typescript-todo-example.netlify.com)
-[TypeScript](https://www.typescriptlang.org/) coming from babel, set upped at [Create React App](https://facebook.github.io/create-react-app/) install option. 📝[Adding TypeScript Doc](https://facebook.github.io/create-react-app/docs/adding-typescript#docsNav)
+[TypeScript](https://www.typescriptlang.org/) coming from babel, set upped at [Create React App](https://facebook.github.io/create-react-app/) install option.
+[Adding TypeScript Doc](https://facebook.github.io/create-react-app/docs/adding-typescript#docsNav)📝

 **This is not a Best Practice introduction.
 There are tons of effective way to create solid software in JavaScript World, you have a lot of other option based on your preference for approaching where, The Repo is just a style of my favorite.**